-The death of a loved one evokes painful emotions in us.
-In uncomplicated bereavement a person who has suffered a loss experiences sadness and other difficult feelings, but can continue functioning in her everyday life.
-In more complicated bereavement, depression or anxiety emerge, leading to such symptoms as loss of interest and pleasure in one’s life, concentration difficulties, self-isolating behavior, irrational guilt and self-blame, and avoidance of reminders of the lost loved one.
+The death of a loved one evokes painful emotions in all of us.
+In uncomplicated grief, a person who has suffered a loss experiences sadness and other difficult feelings, but can continue functioning in her everyday life.
+In more complicated grief, depression or anxiety emerge, leading to such symptoms as loss of interest and pleasure in one’s life, concentration difficulties, self-isolating behavior, irrational guilt and self-blame, and avoidance of reminders of the lost loved one.
 There is, clinically, no difference between prolonged intense grief and major depressive disorder.
 In addition, a person who is already struggling with depression will likely experience a worsening of their symptoms following the loss of a loved one.